bertonfederico/HeartDiseasePrediction/README.md

 - Uploads the PMML model into Openscoring

 ### Graphical analyses
-- By using matplotlib, pandas, seaborn and scikit-learn, creates the following charts:
+By using matplotlib, pandas, seaborn and scikit-learn, creates the following charts:
 - HeatMap for correlation matrix with all features
 - HeatMap for the confusion matrix of the prediction model
 - Pie chart to visualize the distribution of responses for categorical features
 - Bar chart to visualize the distribution of heart diseases for each category of categorical features
 - Kernel density estimate plot to visualize the distribution of heart diseases, no heart diseases and total responses for continuous features

 ### Graphical user interface
 Creates a web page that:
 - Shows statistical graphs abount the dataset
 - Shows the confusion matrix heatmap, to give an idea of the model accuracy
-- Shows a form to make prediction, making requests to the prediction endpoint
+- Shows a form to make predictions, sending requests to the prediction endpoint
-- Gives the ability to enter the data just provided into the database, adding whether or not the subject has heart disease.
+- Gives the ability to enter the data just provided into the database, adding the information inherent in the patient's current heart status (heart diseases or not)